annasus-10/Screenshot-Automation-Bot-for-Telegram/README.md

    ```

 3. Update the script:
-   - Open the `AutoFileBot.py` file.
+   - Open the `AutoFileBot.py` file in your favorite text editor.
-   - Replace the placeholder `BOT_TOKEN` with your bot's token.
+   - Replace the placeholder `BOT_TOKEN` with your Telegram bot's token.
-   - Replace `CHANNEL_USERNAME` with your Telegram channel or chat ID.
+   - Replace `CHANNEL_USERNAME` with your Telegram channel or chat ID where you want the screenshots sent.

 ---